exercism/docs/mentoring/mindset.md

 Factual correctness is certainly important and has its place.
 For example, it's important that imperial units of measurement are not used where metric units of measurement are expected.
 Otherwise, a [$327 million Mars Climate Orbiter can crash][crash].
+Certainly, a person using a language professionally is expected to observe correctness as a key requirement.

+For someone _learning_ a language, however, the requirements are a bit different.
+For one, we don't want to discourage the person from continuing to learn the language.
+For some mentors, especially the ones with a spirit of pride, there may be a feeling of accomplishment in getting someone to realize they may not be suited to a particular language, or that this is not the right stage at which to learn that language.
+Although that may be an acceptable outcome in some work environments, it is not an outcome that is within the mindset of Exercism.

+Of course, mentees may decide for themselves not to continue pursuing a language.
+Most will likely not tell us, but will simply stop solving exercises for the language.
+During the course of a mentoring session, however, we should be faithfully supportive and encouraging.
+But there are different ways to do that.
+One way we don't want to do it is to be toxically positive.
+For instance, it is less helpful, and may make someone feel "less than", if we insist "I know you can figure it out" when they are having trouble understanding something.
+It may be more helpful to keep trying different explanations and offering other examples then to simply push them with encouragement that can sound to them like "C'mon!
+Don't you get it yet?"

 [exercism-about]: https://exercism.org/about
 [crash]: https://everydayastronaut.com/mars-climate-orbiter/